Microsoft launches Windows 365: A new way to experience Windows 10 and Windows 11

-Microsoft has lifted the lid on a major new service, called Windows 365, that is designed to give customers a new way to engage with Windows 10 and Windows 11, when it arrives.
+Microsoft has lifted the lid on a major new service called Windows 365 that's designed to give customers a new way to engage with Windows 10 and Windows 11 .

 At its annual Inspire conference, the company offered up the first official details about the long-rumored service, which allows users to stream a Windows desktop to their device via the cloud.